I was in Toronto for a work conference and Wicca tagged along. We only stayed for a couple extra days but what a time we had!

 So I took a bite of the bison slider and put it down and said, “Oh my god, this is good.
 This is it.
 It all comes together.
 It’s done so well.”

-I grabbed Rob’s coffee saucer and ran to the window counter to get a proper shot of this bite-sized piece of heaven.
+I grabbed Ricardo’s coffee saucer and ran to the window counter to get a proper shot of this bite-sized piece of heaven.
 All meat burgers should dare to be like this: juicy, rare, succulent, minimal yet boastful.

 Shot of the open kitchen.
 Union is a great place, if a bit expensive.
 I’d come back to eat their sliders though!

 Hey, oysters!
 Half-a-dozen, please!
 Seemed like a good idea at the time.
 I started with the one of the far right and aaaaalmost sorta sensed a bit of “offness” to it but thought it was just my imagination.
 Maybe it still was my imagination, but I would feel much worse later on in the evening… Otherwise they tasted good.
 The habanero sauce (top) was actually REALLY spicy and the mignonette actually added something to the oysters… In fact, I thought the oysters NEEDED the mignonette…usually I like them as-is with just a bit of lemon and horseradish but this time the oysters needed a bit of help.
 Maybe that was a clue…

 *** DISCLAIMER: I am in no way blaming Union in any way shape or form.
 These are raw oysters we’re talking about.
 There’s always a risk, and I totally accept that risk.
 It’s a fact of life with oysters, clams and mussels.
 It happens sometimes.
 I would go back to Union in a heartbeat. ***

 Here’s Bellwoods Brewery, rated as #3 Top New Brewery in the world by some website.